(Photo courtesy of NetPS Plant Finder)

 Triumph Elm has dark green foliage throughout the season.
 The glossy pointy leaves turn an outstanding gold in the fall.
 Neither the flowers nor the fruit are ornamentally significant.

-Triumph Elm is a deciduous tree with a picturesque vase-shaped form.
+Triumph Elm is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

 Triumph Elm is recommended for the following landscape applications;

 Triumph Elm will grow to be about 50 feet tall at maturity, with a spread of 40 feet.
 It has a high canopy with a typical clearance of 8 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a fast rate, and under ideal conditions can be expected to live for 90 years or more.